saucelabs-training/comprehensive-testing-js/README.md

 ## Gitpod setup

 ℹ️ Gitpod lets you run an entire Dev environment from a browser!
-You can use this approach if you don't know how to setup a local Java environment.
+You can use this approach if you don't know how to setup a local environment.

-### 1.Fork the repo
+### Fork the repo

 1. Sign up for a free [Github account](https://github.com/)
 2. Fork this respository